 The term stress fracture describes a fracture that is the result of repetitive load (stress) and the failure of the bone to manage and heal the effects of that load.
-If a bone is unable to manage and repair repetitive load (stress), the bone undergoes fatigue and breaks (fractures).
+If a bone is unable to accommodate and repair repetitive load (stress), the bone undergoes fatigue and breaks (fractures.)
 Stress fractures are not due to trauma but are the result of biomechanical loads that are greater than the ability of the bone to support that load over time.

 Other stress fractures that occur in the foot include calcaneal stress fractures (the heel), navicular stress fractures (medial arch) and cuboid stress fractures (the lateral arch).
-Essentially any bone, when put under too much stress, for too long a period of time can sustain a stress fracture.
+Essentially, any bone, when put under too much stress for too long a period of time can sustain a stress fracture.

 Causes and contributing factors

 Other factors that play into the onset of stress fractures include the general medical status of a patient.
-Malnutrition, age, osteoporosis, smoking and a host of medical co-morbidities play a role in the ability of bone to repair itself, prior to and after a stress fracture has occured.
+Malnutrition, age, osteoporosis, smoking, and a host of medical co-morbidities play a role in the ability of bone to repair itself, prior to and after a stress fracture has occurred.
 These co-morbidities make the bone less able to heal repetitive stress.
 Therefore, the greater the number of co-morbidities, the less stress that is needed to ultimately result in a stress fracture.

-The differential for a stress fracture includes;
+The differential for a stress fracture includes:

 Over the course of several weeks, the repair process of the bone will become evident on x-ray leading to the confirmation of a stress fracture.
 The fracture itself isn't actually visualized on x-ray, but rather the repair process in response to the fracture is seen.
 This radiographic finding is called bone callus.
 Bone callus helps to stabilize the stress fracture and acts as the body's own internal cast.
 When visualized on x-ray, bone callus can be identified 4 weeks following the onset of symptoms.
 If bone callus is not seen and a stress fracture is still suspected, computerized tomography (CT Scan) can be helpful in defining stress fractures.
 A stress fracture in some bones, particularly hard cortical bone, may create a fracture line that is sharp and clear on CT scanning.
 MRI's are also used to test for stress fractures.
-MRI's are particularly helpful in identifying areas a edema (swelling) within soft, cancellous bone that may be associated with a stress fracture.
+MRI's are particularly helpful in identifying areas of edema (swelling) within soft, cancellous bone that may be associated with a stress fracture.

 In a limited number of cases, stress fractures may require surgical care.
 Surgical care focuses on stimulating the fracture repair process.
-Treatment may include bone grafting, drilling of the bone or stabilization with fixation.
+Treatment may include bone grafting, drilling of the bone, or stabilization with fixation.